Dhaval-pathak/Personalized-Recipe-Generator/README.md

 - **User Registration and Login**: Secure user authentication using JWT.
 - **JWT-Based Authentication**: Users can log in, stay authenticated with session persistence, and access protected routes.
 - **Recipe Generation**: AI-powered recipe generation based on user preferences and ingredients.
-- **Recipe Saving**: Logged-in users can save favorite recipes and access them from their dashboard.
+- **Save Favorite Recipes**: Users can mark recipes as favorites and access them from a dedicated section in the dashboard.
+- **Docker Support**: The application is containerized using Docker for easier deployment and scalability.
+Simply use the provided Dockerfile to build and run the app in a Docker environment.
 - **Email Notifications**: Users receive email notifications when new recipe suggestions are generated.
 - **Dark Mode**: Includes dark mode with gradient themes for a modern, user-friendly interface.